Scalable projected entangled-pair state representation of random quantum circuit states: Entanglement properties of RQC states

 \section{Entanglement properties of RQC states}

 Since the performance of tensor network approaches is intimately related to entanglement structure, it is necessary to understand the entanglement properties of RQC states.
 In \Fig{fig:entanglement entropy}, we plot how the bipartite entanglement entropy $S_i$ evolves with the circuit depth for $n = 5 \times 5$ qubits.
 For the $\CZ$ and 2HR sequences, the entanglement entropy grows linearly for $\D \lesssim 6$ and then stays at plateaus for $6 \lesssim \D \lesssim 10$.
 After that, it increases again to reach the maximal volume-law entanglement, $S_i \simeq \min (i, n - i)$ at $\D \gtrsim 13$.
 Those intermediate plateaus resemble the pre-thermalization regime~\cite{Berges2004} in nonequilibrium dynamics.
 On the other hand, for the $\fSimpp$ sequence, the intermediate plateaus are almost invisible and $S_i$ quickly approaches the volume-law limit.
 It shows that the $\fSimpp$ gates generate more entanglement than others, which is consistent with our PEPS results shown in the main text.
-Such gate dependence can be also seen in the entanglement spectra, shown in \Fig{fig:degeneracy}(a)--(c).
+Such gate dependence can also be seen in the entanglement spectra, shown in Figs.~\ref{fig:degeneracy}(a)--\ref{fig:degeneracy}(c).
 The $\fSimpp$ sequence generates Schmidt coefficients larger than the other two sequences, rapidly reaching a flat entanglement spectrum.

-On the other hand, the diagonal elements $\{ \sigma^{(i,j)}_{\underline{1}} \}$ of the $\Lambda$ tensors exhibit somewhat different gate dependence, reflecting the degeneracy of the OSCs of two-qubit gates [cf.~\Sec{sec:Fex vs Fapx}].
-The $\Lambda$ tensor elements show degeneracies (i.e., plateaus) for the $\CZ$ and $\fSimpp$ sequences, while in the 2HR case they are non-degenerate.
-Such degeneracies explain the step-like wiggles in $\mc{F} (\D)$ for the former two sequences, shown in \Fig{fig:exact_fid} and discussed in \Sec{sec:Fex vs Fapx}.
+On the other hand, the diagonal elements $\{ \sigma^{(i,j)}_{\underline{1}} \}$ of the $\Lambda$ tensors exhibit somewhat different gate dependence [Figs.~\ref{fig:degeneracy}(d)--\ref{fig:degeneracy}(f)], reflecting the degeneracy of the OSCs of two-qubit gates (cf.~\Sec{sec:Fex vs Fapx}).
+The $\Lambda$ tensor elements show degeneracies (i.e., plateaus) for the $\CZ$ and $\fSimpp$ sequences, while in the 2HR case, they are nondegenerate.
+Such degeneracies explain the steplike wiggles in $\mc{F} (\D)$ for the former two sequences, shown in \Fig{fig:exact_fid} and discussed in \Sec{sec:Fex vs Fapx}.
 For a given $\D$, the $\Lambda$ tensor elements for the $\fSimpp$ sequence show a more pronounced tail than others, which is consistent with the above observation that it generates more entanglement.